hyperflow-wms/hyperflow-job-executor/README.md

 AMQP executor can be run with the following command:
 - `hflow-job-listener.js`

-Note that in order to connect to RabbitMQ instance a `RABBIT_HOSTNAME` variable must be set to a proper value.
+Note that in order to run an executor following variables must be set with proper values:
+- `RABBIT_HOSTNAME`
+- `QUEUE_NAME`

+More details about those configuration variables are in **Configuration** chapter.

 ## Logging
 The executor creates log files in directory `<work_dir>/logs-hf` that contain: